-Chinese city accused of stealing virus masks from hard-hit neighbour
+Chinese city accused of stealing virus masks from hard-hit neighbor

 Hospitals, towns and cities across China are scrambling for supplies of equipment, in particular protective masks, as the number of cases of the coronavirus, which emerged in the central city of Wuhan in December, approaches 30,000.

 Nearly 600 people have died.
-Get our full coverage on the coronavirus: here

 The government of Dali city, in the southwestern province of Yunnan, was accused this week of making an “emergency requisition” of a shipment of masks bound for the hard-hit municipality of Chongqing, state media reported.